tender palms indulge the weight of my cold silt spiral

 snug at her chest waves resonate already ate just

-clings all i need drifts toward
+this clings all i need drifts toward

 the shoal neglecting